ramlalunni/CASA_python_tools_for_ALMA_line_cubes/README.md

 ## 3. Generate and Plot Moment Maps

-Generates moment 0 (integrated value of the spectrum) and moment 8 (maximum value of the spectrum) maps (FITS) using CASA.immoments() and plots them in python.
-The RA and DEC axes ticklabels are printed as hms-dms as in the standard CASA.viewer() instance.
+Generates [moment 0](https://casadocs.readthedocs.io/en/stable/api/tt/casatasks.analysis.immoments.html?highlight=immoments) (integrated value of the spectrum) and [moment 8](https://casadocs.readthedocs.io/en/stable/api/tt/casatasks.analysis.immoments.html?highlight=immoments) (maximum value of the spectrum) maps (FITS) using CASA.immoments() and plots them in python.
+The RA and DEC axes ticklabels are printed as hms-dms as in the standard [CASA.imview()](https://casadocs.readthedocs.io/en/stable/api/tt/casaviewer.imview.html?highlight=imview) instance.
 Astropy.coordinates.SkyCoord() is used for this purpose, and must be installed.
 Two contour levels (user specified) are overplotted on the moment maps.

 Moment 0             |  Moment 8
 :-------------------------:|:-------------------------: